ederm42/pixoo-esp32-wifi-connect/README.md

-Divoom Pixoo client for Python3
+Divoom Pixoo ESP32 Bluetooth Connection over WiFi
 ===============================

-This small python script provides a way to communicate with a Divoom Pixoo over Bluetooth.

-This script provides a class able to manage a Pixoo, but you need to create your own code to make it work.
+You own a Divoom Pixoo (16x16) that only supports Bluetooth?
+You are fed up with how restrictive and invasive the Divoom app is?
+You still want to send data over Wi-Fi to your Pixoo?

+Here is your solution.

+Connecting your Pixoo via Bluetooth to an ESP32, while running a webserver on the ESP32 that accepts raw Bluetooth data via requests.
+Python handles the conversion of images to bluetooth and sends the requests containing the data.

 Dependencies
 ------------

-Use a third-party software to bind your computer with your pixoo (BlueZ + blueman-applet for instance).
+Use a third-party software such as [ArduinoIDE](https://www.arduino.cc/en/software/) to upload the Firmware to your ESP32.
-Then you may use this python class to manage your Pixoo.

 How to use this class
 ---------------------